craigloewen-msft/craigloewen-msft.github.io/_posts/2017-03-04-flappybirdAI.markdown

 name: FlappyBird AI
 modalID: flappybirdAI
 headertext: FlappyBird AI
+shortdescription: Building an AI to learn to play an iPhone game
 ---

 The picture above shows the 'brain' (read: Neural Network) of a bird that I designed and how it chooses when to flap to complete an obstacle course.